lukekavanagh/lukekavanagh.github.io/unit_1/week_2/README.md

   - Skip "Sharing a Website".
 We will be hosting our websites on github instead.
 2. [Create Your Own Website](./create_your_own_website)

+**Note**: You can do both of these simultaneously.
+Instead of using Treehouse's workspaces, you can follow along with sublime text.
+In previous cohorts, students have used the site that Treehouse has you build as a starting point for their own.
+Feel free to do the same.

 ## Highly suggested, but optional:

 1. In Treehouse's [CSS Basics](http://teamtreehouse.com/library/css-basics) course, complete the following modules: